We at Muezart, have often been asked a question, ‘What is worsted weight yarn?’.

-This question is commonly asked by many knitters, crocheters, and everyone interested in yarn.
+The question regarding worsted weight yarns and the weight of yarn is commonly asked by many knitters, crocheters, and everyone interested in yarn.

 You might have already known that yarn comes in different shapes, colors, sizes, or weights.

-Some yarn is thinner than a strand of hair or even thicker than your shoelace.
+Some yarns are thinner and are light-worsted-weight yarn.
+They are thinner than a strand of hair or even thicker than your shoelace.

 The term “Worsted“ is a type of yarn based on its weight.
 Worsted weight yarn refers to the size or thickness in the middle of the yarn weight family.